agungsugiarto/codeigniter4-realworld-api/README.md

 ## Dependencies

+- [codeigniter4-authentication](https://github.com/agungsugiarto/codeigniter4-authentication) - For authentication using personal access token
 - [codeigniter4-cors](https://github.com/agungsugiarto/codeigniter4-cors) - For handling Cross-Origin Resource Sharing (CORS)
 - [codeigniter4-repository](https://github.com/agungsugiarto/codeigniter4-repository) - For Implementation of repository pattern for CodeIgniter 4
 - [league/fractal](https://github.com/thephpleague/fractal) - For provides a presentation and transformation layer for complex data output, the like found in RESTful APIs, and works really well with JSON
-- [firebase/php-jwt](https://github.com/firebase/php-jwt) - For authentication using JSON Web Tokens

 ## Folders